Gen Xers are next in line for retirement. Many haven't saved nearly enough | CNN Business

 Gen Xers are now in their 40s and 50s and account for about a fifth of the US population.
-But as the next generation in line to retire behind the Baby Boomers, their experience may be a cautionary tale for those coming up behind them.
+As the next generation in line to retire behind the Baby Boomers, their experience may be a cautionary tale for those coming up behind them.

 A recent report from the National Institute on Retirement Security suggests that many Gen Xers simply aren’t building enough savings to maintain their standard of living when they retire.